-From the second year first semester onwards, students following General Degrees are required to select two subjects out of first year subjects offered and should follow the course units coded as G in the detailed syllabi (Two course units from each subject) along with Compulsory subjects.
-The course units of the major subject are coded as G\ in the detailed syllabi.
+From the Second Year First Semester onwards, students following General Degrees are required to select two subjects out of their First Year subjects offered and should follow the course units coded as $\mathbf{G}$ in the detailed syllabi (two course units from each subject) along with Compulsory Subjects.
+The course units of the Major subject are coded as $\mathbf{G}^$ in the detailed syllabi.